08 . 03 . 18

 But once the sun has set, and I talk now specifically of Rio, we are warned to go home.
 Because when darkness arrives the beach is a different, more dangerous place.
 This is a fairly good analogy of Brazil – laid back and lighthearted, but always with a dark undercurrent.
 Applauding sunsets.
 Impromptu dancing in the rain (this, too, happens regularly).
 Cheering on the bus driver at the beginning of horrendously long bus journeys.
 It all sounds so naïve.
 But it is absolutely impossible (and a bit patronising really) to romanticise Brazil for very long.
 So how is it possible, then, for me to feel so comfortable in a country that can be so very uncomfortable?
 Because, for the record, Brazilian hospitality is absolutely a thing.
 People are generally accommodating, helpful, patient and don’t really complain even in the face of painfully long queues at the supermarket or bank or Metro.
-But now and again this hospitality is overridden by an outburst of violence or getting robbed or, in my case, by the sudden realisation that things, below the surface, are not always tudo bom(alright).
+But now and again this hospitality is overridden by an outburst of violence or getting robbed or, in my case, by the sudden realisation that things, below the surface, are not always tudo bom.

-I think about my safety often in Brazil, mainly because people often remind me that this is not a safe country and that I am not in fact, safe.
+I think about my safety often in Brazil, mainly because people remind me regularly that this is not a safe country and that I am not, in fact, safe.
 Which sometimes I disagree with.
 And other times I worry about.
 But, usually, I just go to the beach and eat an Acai bowl or a piece of cheese that has just been grilled in front of my eyes or a deep fried ball of manioc stuffed with pumpkin and sweetcorn and while my belly is full, I sort of forget about it all again until the next uncomfortable moment.
 This is comfort food for an uncomfortable place.
 It is heavy handed and rich and fried and sugary and very often feels like your mum made it.

 I have heard many complaints, however, by fellow backpackers, that Brazilian cuisine lacks variety.
 I would contest this, especially when pitted next to the Latin American countries that surround it.
 For there are strange and glorious tropical fruits that are always juicy, often sour and sometimes make your mouth feel weird, used for all kinds of delicious treats like the aforementioned acai or caipirinhas or in desserts.
 There are avocados as big as your face.
 There are the cassava based starches – manioc and tapioca mainly which are used for everything from deep frying to making pancakes to cakes to sprinkling over meat.
 There are sweet things like doce de leite and salty things, like salgados, deep fried snacks wrapped in potato or cheese, or cheese balls or deep fried sweet bread.
 There are fantastic barbecues, sushi in the big cities, soups and meaty and fishy stews, different rices and the five bijillion types of bean.
 It might come in the same sort of format, but it is good food nonetheless and I never don’t feel like eating it.

 Acquiring it, too, is also very easy and very fast.
 It might be assumed that hot, tropical countries do everything quite slowly.
 This is not really true when it comes to eating in Brazil (with everything else though, it’s spot on).
 I haven’t spent hours pouring over the internet or wandering around to locate good sustenance.
-Food is everywhere.
+Food is everywhere and moves quickly.
 It is on each street corner and each main square and on every beach.
 In fact, it very often just falls into my lap.
 A very common place to eat is at a Por Kilo restaurant, which are everywhere and where meals are charged by weight.
 The atmosphere in these is often like that of a buffet at a family party – there is no waiting, just take what you want, pay, eat and leave.
 And, in general, Brazilian food is the kind that doesn’t take long to prepare – the one pot meals and boiled and fried things, in parts of Bahia people have even worked out how to cook with green banana and underripe manioc to save on time waiting for these things to ripen.

 So unlike backpacking in other countries, where it might take me a bit of time to get used to the way of eating, to find good things to eat or good places to eat them, I haven’t had to do that here.
 There are certainly other things about Brazil that I find hard, and that I’m sure Brazilians themselves find even harder.
 So, nice then, that two or three times a day, there is respite from any difficulty in the eating.
 Food is to be enjoyed and not taken too seriously.
 Nobody is really calorie counting or watching how many fruit and veg they are consuming daily (which maybe they should be but this is an entirely different conversation).
-We always know the sorts of things that we are about to eat, it doesn’t come as a surprise and this ease, this predicatability has seemed very important to Brazilians when I have had discussions about it, in a country where so many other things do come as a surprise and are not always so easy…
+We always know the sorts of things that we are about to eat, it doesn’t come as a surprise and this ease, this predictability has seemed very important to Brazilians when I have had discussions about it, in a country where so many other things do come as a surprise and are not always so easy…